neurodata/blog.neurodata.io/_posts/2018-08-31-sig-and-feas.markdown

 author: Joshua Vogelstein
 ---

-Brett Mensh, of [Optimize Science](http://optimizescience.com/) taught me this.
-However, this note utterly fails to do him or his teaching justice.
-Rather, this is meant to be a draft document, in search of feedback, to further improve.
+Brett Mensh, of [Optimize Science](http://optimizescience.com/) taught me essentially all the good parts of what follows, so all praise is appropriately directed at him.
+However, this note  fails to do him or his teaching justice.
+Rather, it is me jotting down my notes on the topic for my students, to be iterated and further improved upon in public.

 In many areas of life we often have to choose a "project".
 This comes up in academia all the time in grant writing.
 A natural question therefore is how choose, that is, by what metric shall one choose a project.
 Here, I argue that the only two dimensions worth considering are: feasibility and significance.